 Betting live on the NHL works best via a sportsbook app, simply because you can place bets from anywhere and not miss anything.
-Almost every major betting site features an app.
-The best one available in Maryland for NHL betting might be the FanDuel mobile app.
+Almost every major betting site features an app, including top Maryland sports betting sites, such as Caesars Sportsbook in Maryland.
+The best one available in Maryland for NHL betting, however, might be the FanDuel Sportsbook app.
 It works flawlessly, has an excellent design, works for streaming games and live betting, and it’s available for both iOS and Android devices.

 Profitable NHL betting tips for beginners

 Here are some tips to consider if you’re about the place your first NHL bet: